Skip to content

 Why Standard Thyroid Testing Doesn’t Tell the Whole Story

-Your thyroid is a small organ with a huge impact on all aspects of your health.
+Your thyroid is a small organ that significantly impacts all aspects of your health.
 Thyroid hormone impacts every cell in your body, so even a small disturbance in thyroid hormone levels affects your digestive tract, brain, heart, metabolism, glucose, weight, energy, cholesterol levels, and much more.

-Yet, despite its importance, thyroid problems are one of the most under-diagnosed conditions in the world.
-As many as 60% of people who have thyroid problems aren’t aware of it!
+Yet, despite their importance, thyroid problems are one of the most underdiagnosed conditions in the world.
+As many as 60% of people who have thyroid problems aren’t aware of them!
 By some estimates, up to one in 10 North Americans have a thyroid problem, and that number rises to one in eight for women.
-That’s a lot of people experiencing health issues that could be helped through naturopathic treatment!
+That’s a lot of people experiencing health issues that could be helped through thorough thyroid testing and naturopathic treatment!

 Are you 1 in 8 who have a thyroid problem and don’t know it?